 Veterinarians, veterinary technicians, practice managers, and veterinary students.
 There are significant benefits from having two people from one practice attend the program.
 Attendees are better equipped to develop a more in-depth plan to help the business side of their animal care practice.

-Participants should follow the four program modules offered in this order: Human Resource Management, Accounting and Financial Management, Marketing, and Strategic Thinking.
+Participants should follow the four program modules offered in this order: HR: Developing & Leading your Veterinary Team; Veterinary Practice Financials: Learning Where to Start; Marketing &: Social Media for your Veterinary Clinic; and Strategic Thinking: Creating a Plan for Loyalty and Growth.
 This is important since during the later modules, participants will have opportunities to interact with faculty from previous modules and discuss progress in implementing the new ideas and procedures developed during the program.